ArdaArslann/Youtube-1080p-with-Audio-Video-Downloader/README.md

 Step 9- Press Apply button and wait for combining.

-Note: If your videos size is a bit high may combine process took some time.
+Note: If your videos size is a bit high may combine process take some time.
 You can look to the process in vscode terminal.